 - the conservatory (although a little different to the conservatory today)

 It does indicate to me that in the past we were more involved in the basics of gardening which I believe made for more thorough gardeners, whereas today, the basics appear by many to be neglected in the 21st century rush for a garden.

 Here is the quandary, without the basic knowledge being applied and a continued attention given to detail, the garden landscape will slowly deteriorate – In to what?

 Our habits and priorities have changed also for one reason or another, today we are far less likely to use chemicals to remove the whitefly from our fuchsias and for those that do still use chemicals, then environmentally friendly is the priority.

-Another consideration and one that could, I am sure be used again today, was one of, gardening for necessity.
+Another consideration and one that could be used again today was gardening for necessity

 Ministry of Agriculture Pamphlet – Allotment and Garden Guide April 1945